kilgaloon/leprechaun/README.md

 Hooked recipe can be run by sending request to `{host}:{port}/hook?id={id_of_recipe}` on which Leprechaun server is listening, for example `localhost:11400/hook?id=45DE2239F`.

+Recipes that use cron pattern to schedule tasks are used like this:

+	name: job3 // name of recipe
+	definition: cron // definition of which type is recipe
+	pattern: * * * * *
+	steps: // steps are done from first to last
+		- touch ./test.txt
+		- echo "Is this working?" > ./test.txt
+		- mv ./test.txt ./imwondering.txt

 Steps also support variables which syntax is `$variable`, and those are environment variables ex: `$LOGNAME` and in our steps it will be available as `$LOGNAME`.
 We can now rewrite our job file and it will look like something like this: